zce/velite/docs/guide/define-collections.md

 Velite uses [Zod](https://zod.dev) to validate the content items in a collection.
 The `schema` option is used to define the Zod schema used to validate the content items in the collection.

 To use Zod in Velite, import the `z` utility from `'velite'`.
-This is a re-export of the Zod library, and it supports all of the features of Zod.
-See [Zod's Docs](https://zod.dev) for complete documentation on how Zod works and what features are available.
+This is a re-export of Zod's `z` object, and it supports all of the features of Zod.
+See [Zod's Docs](https://zod.dev) for a complete documentation on how Zod works and what features are available.

 ```js
 import { z } from 'velite'